x-leehe/clash-baka/README.md

 ## Acknowledgement

-Clash Verge was based on or inspired by these projects and so on:
+Clash Baka was based on or inspired by these projects and so on:

 - [tauri-apps/tauri](https://github.com/tauri-apps/tauri): Build smaller, faster, and more secure desktop applications with a web frontend.
 - [Dreamacro/clash](https://github.com/Dreamacro/clash): A rule-based tunnel in Go.